semgrep/semgrep-docs/docs/semgrep-code/supported-languages-python.md

 Semgrep’s Python coverage leverages framework-specific analysis capabilities that are not present in OSS.
 As a result, many framework specific Pro rules will **fail** to return findings if run on OSS.
 To ensure full security coverage, run: `semgrep login && semgrep ci`.
 :::

-## Analysis Capabilities for Python
+## Analysis capabilities for Python
 * Framework-specific control flow analysis
 * Inter-file analysis (cross-file)
 * Inter-procedural analysis (cross-function)